Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 to provide three types of implementations, namely L1 PL primitives, L2 PL kernels, and L3 software APIs.
 Those implementations are organized in hardware (hw) sub-directories of the corresponding L1, L2, and L3.

-The L1 PL primitives can be leveraged by developers working on harware design implementation or designing hardware kernels for acceleration.
+The L1 PL primitives can be leveraged by developers working on hardware design implementation or designing hardware kernels for acceleration.
 They are particularly suitable for hardware designers.
 The L2 PL kernels are HLS-based predesigned kernels that can be directly used for FPGA acceleration of different applications on integration with